-Electrocautery uses heat to “cauterise” and successfully remove unwanted skin legions, including skin tags, small cysts, brown marks, warts and verrucae as well as treating broken capillaries and small blood vessels.
+Electrocautery uses heat to “cauterise” and successfully remove unwanted skin legions, including skin tags, milia, small cysts, brown marks, warts and verrucae as well as treating broken capillaries and small blood vessels.

 Electrocautery is the highly effective, very safe method of removing a range of skin lesions using heat energy.
 A small handheld tool produces a tiny electric current, and the generated heat is used to ‘cauterise’, or remove, the unwanted growth.
-Electrocautery is used to remove skin tags, small cysts, brown spots, warts, verrucae and milia in just one efficient treatment.
+Electrocautery is used to remove milia, skin tags, small cysts, brown spots, warts, verrucae in just one efficient treatment.

 Absolute precision is delivered in Aesthetic Health’s electrocautery procedures, to safely destroy unwanted tissues without damaging the healthy surrounding skin.
 The use of heat effectively closes off the lesion from the rest of the body, causing it to scab and eventually fall off after a few days.
 This is a very fast, safe, and accurate method of removing lesions, and can also be used to easily treat the appearance of broken capillaries and small blood vessels.